 Appropriate Activities to Honor Washington Any Time of the Year…

-Members of the George Washington Chapter, Sons of the American Revolution, wearing American Revolutionary Army officer uniforms, offer programs discussing their military attire, accounts of George Washington’s life and contributions to our country, highlights of important battles in our war for independence, etc. These presentations are appropriate for all ages, families, and organizations such as school groups and civic associations.
-Contact the GWBCC.
+Plan an educational presentation about George Washington’s life.
+Members of the George Washington Chapter of Sons of the American Revolution, wearing their American Revolutionary Army officer uniforms, will offer programs to showcase their military attire, share accounts of George Washington’s life and contributions to our country, recount highlights of important battles in our war for independence, and other related topics.
+These presentations are appropriate for all ages, families, and organizations such as school groups and civic associations.
+Contact the GWBCC for more information.

 Learn something new every day in the spirit of Washington!

-Learn about our US flag (heroes.vfw.org/flag to download one).
+Learn about our US flag (a good website is the Veterans of Foreign Wars flag etiquette page).
 Find out about the symbolism of the stripes, blue field, stars and their colors.
 Learn which star belongs to your state.
 (Assigned according to their order of entry into the union.
 Delaware’s is first; Virginia’s, 10th.
 Start counting from the top row, from the staff side to the outer edge.
 For the stripes, start counting from the bottom.
 Delaware’s is on the bottom; VA’s is 10th counting upward.)
-Washington created a flag for himself as commander-in-chief of our armed forces; it flew outside his tent or headquarters (blue with thirteen white stars in rows.
+Washington created a flag for himself as commander-in-chief of our armed forces; it flew outside his tent or headquarters (blue with thirteen white stars in rows).
 He was on the committee that drew up suggestions for our flag during the Revolution.
 Note its similarity to the Washington coat of arms – colors red and white, stripes.

-Washington was a superb athlete.
+Washington was a superb athlete—he even excelled at swimming!
 Being able to swim was unusual in his day, but he was such a strong swimmer that he saved his own life and that of Christopher Gist when their raft was upended in icy waters; he carried his unconscious companion to safety on the shore.
-(Swim contest/meet or other athletic competition named for Washington?)
+(Maybe you could convince your swim coaches to name your next swim tournament for Washington?)

 Washington was noted for his height (6' 2 1/2") and strength (like his father who was 6'5").
-During a winter camp in the Revolution he picked up two soldiers from different colonies who were fighting each other (which happened often enough to be worrisome).
+During a winter camp in the Revolution, Washington picked up two soldiers from different colonies who were fighting each other (which happened often enough to be worrisome).
 He put them down, told them to stop it, and save their energy to use against the British.
-(Weight lifting contest named for Washington?)
-He wrestled (as the oldest, he had 3 younger brothers to keep in line), loved foot racing and throwing stones as far as possible.
-(Lots of contests for athletes eager for a Washington Sports Day)
+He wrestled (as the oldest, he had 3 younger brothers to keep in line), and he loved foot racing and throwing stones as far as possible.
+You could organize a George Washington Sports Day!

 For biology: Plant something!
 Washington studied how plants, shrubs, trees, flowers and crops grew, trying to improve them.
 He rotated crops (an innovation) and kept daily records of the weather.
 He thought of himself primarily as a farmer and was happiest at Mount Vernon riding around his five farms.
 He also was interested in exotic animals; he kept a camel, Alladin, on the bowling green during the Christmas festivities for the amusement of his guests.
 He also recognized the value of mules and gave them to the army; they are the ancestors of many mules now used by our army and were widely used in the settlement of our West.
 He continually bred farm animals to increase their value and usefulness.